Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-Our results in this section develop general conditions to achieve clustering consistency.
-Section~\ref{section:examples} will illustrate the implications of these general conditions on some specific oracle data-generating distributions.
-Throughout the paper, we will make the following assumptions about the probability kernel of the root distribution $r(\cdot)$ in our BSF model and the true number of clusters $K_{0,n}$. \begin{assumption} There exist constants $C_1, C_2 > 0$ such that, for sufficiently large $n$, \( C_1 \delta_n \leq \min_{i \in [n]} r(y_i) \leq \max_{i \in [n]} r(y_i) \leq C_2 \delta_n. \) \end{assumption}
+Our results in this section develop general conditions for clustering consistency.
+Subsequently, Section~\ref{section:examples} illustrates their implications for specific oracle data-generating distributions.
+Throughout, we make the following assumptions on the root kernel $r(\cdot)$ and the true number of clusters $K_{0,n}$.